Listing and Adding Every File from a Directory to a List in Python

 print(files_list)

-Fetching Directory Contents Using Python's pathlib Module
+Getting Directory Contents with Python's pathlib Module

-Utilizing the pathlib module for file listing
+Using the pathlib module for file listing.

 from pathlib import Path